jamesruffle/multichannel_erosion_dilation/README.md

 (Default 5)
 fill_holes: whether to fill holes of output mask (especially helpful for boundaries with multilabel masks) (Default False)
+fill_holes_iterations: how many iterations of how filling to perform (Default 1 iterations)
 allow_missing_keys: don't raise exception if key is missing.
 verbose: enable verbose mode for debugging.
 seed: random seed for the generator.